tlee753/tlee753.github.io/_pages/rocketry.md

 <br>

 The Tiny Flying Rocket (TFR) was modeled after the Saturn 5 and initially intended to be a multi stage, but later reverted to a single stage.
-It was powered by two F type Estes engines, a 9v battery and custom designed/hand soldered power distribution board, and was run by a raspberry pi zero wireless with accompaniny camera.
-This is where I spent the majority of my time on the project, the flight avionics and power board, although I thoroughly enjoyed pitching in everywhere.
+It was powered by two F type Estes engines, a 9v battery and custom designed/hand soldered power distribution board, and was run by a raspberry pi zero wireless with accompanying camera.
+This is where I spent the majority of my time on the project - payload.
+I led the flight avionics team which involved environment capture modules, the power distribution board, and radio transmission; although I thoroughly enjoyed pitching in everywhere.

 <br>

 The payload didn't end up with design I iterated to nor the functionality I had desired, but I did start the camera over a bluetooth ssh shell to our onboard flight computer and it did capture some interesting footage.
 Almost immediately after launch our rocket went into a heavy spin as the launch force snapped one of the fins halway off.
+Despite this, we still managed to gain an awesome amount of altitude, well over Johnson Space Center and easily enough to see Earth's curvature.

 <br>